Eric Crouch: AAFL

 On September 25, 2007, Crouch signed with the upstart All-American Football League.
 He was drafted 3rd overall by Team Texas on January 26, 2008, in the first round of the league's inaugural draft.
 He was, however, released from his contract (along with all AAFL players) when the league canceled its debut season.

 UFL

 On April 9, 2011, Crouch attended a public workout for the United Football League's Omaha Nighthawks.
 On June 8, 2011, Crouch accepted an invitation to attend the Nighthawks mini-camp.
 On June 10, 2011, he was added to the Nighthawks official roster.
-The UFL suspended operations on October 20, 2012.
+He played in, and started, one game for the Nighthawks during the 2011 season, completing nine of 24 passes for 124 yards and one interception.
+He was placed on injured reserve on September 21, 2011, and became a free agent after the season.

+Coaching career

+Crouch served as the special teams coordinator and running backs coach at Midland University from 2018 to 2021.

 Post-playing career

 Eric Crouch was a sales territory manager for a major medical device manufacturer in the US.
 Currently, Crouch is a vendor of playground and recreation equipment at Crouch Recreation in Omaha, Nebraska.

 He has been a TV studio analyst for KETV Channel 7 in Omaha, and a studio analyst on Versus.
 Crouch joined Fox College Football as an In-Game Analyst for FX in 2013.

-Crouch is the current running backs and special teams coach at Midland University in Fremont, Nebraska.
+In August 2025, Millard North High School renamed a road into the school as Eric Crouch Street.